The HITRAN2024 methane update: Additions and updates of non-pressure-induced data

 Multiple sets of \textsuperscript{13}CH\textsubscript{4} line lists, either empirical or model predictions, were available from various sources, e.g., HITRAN 2020 \cite{gordon_hitran2020_2022,brown_measurements_2016}, JPL GFIT package (“atm.161”) \cite{toon_spectrometric_2021}, and Kitt Peak FTS (291~K) and JPl-FTS (80~K).
-More importantly, comprehensive updates to the previous work by Brown \textit{et al.} \cite{brown_measurements_2016} became available through the effective Hamiltonian modeling extended to tetradecad region for hot band transitions.
-All of the line lists have been evaluated and cross-compared against high-resolution laboratory spectra obtained at 291 K and 80 K, by which their quantum identifications and lower state energy values have been determined as presented in Sung \textit{et al.} \cite{sung_new_2024}
+More importantly, comprehensive updates to the previous work by Brown \textit{et al.} \cite{brown_measurements_2016} became available through the effective Hamiltonian modeling extended to the tetradecad region for hot band transitions.
+All of the line lists have been evaluated and cross-compared against high-resolution laboratory spectra obtained at 291 K and 80 K { by generating synthetic spectra for the the same experimental conditions (e.g. sample pressure, temperature, gas cell pathlength, and spectral resolution) as the corresponding laboratory spectra, but using different sets of line lists available.
+These multiple sets of synthetic spectra were compared with lab spectra at each temperature to determine} their quantum identifications and lower state energy values { by adopting model calculation} as presented in Sung \textit{et al.} \cite{sung_new_2024}